-The absolute symbol in the right-hand of Eq.~\eqref{innerOmega3} has been dropped as the function in the integration is positive definite.
-The upper bound of integration is omitted since, in the Euclidean case, the $\varphi(x,\infty)$ is the ground state $\Omega (x)= \langle x| \Omega \rangle$ and we do not need to specialize it.
-In the classical limit $\hbar\rightarrow0$, the complexity between the ground state and a given eigenstate of the field operator is approximately~\footnote{In the Euclidean path integral, there is no imaginary part.}
+The absolute value symbol in Eq.~\eqref{innerOmega3} is not necessary because the function in the integration is positive.
+The upper bound of integration is omitted: in the Euclidean case, $\varphi(x,\infty)$ is the ground state $\Omega (x)= \langle x| \Omega \rangle$ so we do not need to specify it.
+In the limit $\hbar\rightarrow0$, the complexity between $|\Omega\rangle$ and $|\varphi_0(x)\rangle$ is approximately~\footnote{In the Euclidean path integral, there is no imaginary part.}

 where $S_{E, \text{on-shell}}[\varphi]$ is the Euclidean on-shell action and $S_0=\ln\mathcal{N}\approx S_E[\Omega]$ is the Euclidean on-shell action for the ground state ($|\phi_0\rangle = |\Omega \rangle$).
 Here the minimization means that we choose the minimal on-shell action if the classical pathes are not unique.